uswds/uswds-site/_together/04-get-involved.md

           </div>
         </div>
         <div class="tablet:grid-col-10 tablet:margin-left-auto together-section-description" markdown="1">
-As people working in the federal space we all need to advocate for inclusive experiences.[^1] We’re all learning together, but some specific actions you can take today include:
+As people working in the federal space we all need to advocate for inclusive experiences[^1].
+We’re all learning together, but some specific actions you can take today are:
 </div>
 <div class="tablet:grid-offset-2 measure-4" markdown="1">
 * Include team members with diverse experiences and perspectives.
-* Lead with community voices and needs — emphasize people over process.[^2]
+* Lead with community voices and needs — emphasize people over process[^2].
-* Practice transparency and integrity in our actions.
+* Practice transparency and integrity in your actions.
-* Challenge our own assumptions and biases.
+* Challenge your own assumptions and biases.
 Recognize that there is no universal baseline for experiences.
-* Own our responsibility to ensure that the research we conduct is as inclusive and representative as possible.
+* Own your responsibility to ensure that the research we conduct is as inclusive and representative as possible.
 * Engage with non-profits and community groups to identify, recruit, and fairly compensate diverse users.
 * Consider who benefits and who may be harmed with each design.
 * Ask yourself who is invited and who is absent from the discussion.
 * Identify who is best positioned to help us understand how to make our solutions better.

-The patterns are a start, but we need your help to move forward.
-We’ll need help evolving these patterns as design practices and DEIA norms evolve.
-We hope you will continue to share your knowledge and expertise.
+The patterns are a start, but we need your help keeping these patterns current as design practices and DEIA norms evolve.
+We encourage you to continue to share your knowledge and expertise.

 </div>